 Weight: 565g / 19.9oz.

 It can also handle high exposure.
-The multilayer coating is a huge bonus during sunny days.
+The multilayer coating is a bonus during sunny days.
 With an additional screen layer, you don’t have to worry about getting overexposed images.

 8. Nikon AF-S DX NIKKOR 18-105mm f/3.5-5.6G ED VR